Johnny Hekker: Media appearances

 Hekker was the main athlete featured in a 2013 Dude Perfect YouTube video titled "NFL Kicking Edition | Dude Perfect" along with Rams teammates Greg Zuerlein and Jake McQuaide.

-For Season 2 of the Netflix cooking show Nailed It, Hekker was a guest judge.
+In 2018 Hekker appeared on the Netflix cooking show Nailed It as a guest judge for season 2 episode 3, titled "Tailgate, Failgate."
+During his introduction, he apologized that the show had to settle for a punter as a special guest for the football-themed episode.

 Personal life

 Hekker is a Christian.
-He and his wife, Makayla, have two children together.
+He and his wife, Makayla, have three children together.